archivesspace/archivesspace/mctf_implementation_plan.md

       - script dropdown (ISO 15924),
       - "Primary" checkbox
     - Only one entry may be marked primary (enforce client-side)
-- [x] Config flag `AppConfig[:multilingual_content]` gates all MLC UI; when disabled the subrecord panel is hidden and behaviour is identical to pre-MLC
+- [x] Config flag `AppConfig[:multilingual_content]` gates all MLC UI; ~~when disabled the subrecord panel is hidden and behaviour is identical to pre-MLC~~
+  - Amended in 5/28 check-in meeting: Subrecord panel should be present whether or not MLC is enabled

 ---